-You would likely use the 5 Step method for more complexity projects, those with deliverables which need dividing and managing either as gated stages or perhaps from different suppliers.
-Recognisably similar to 3 Step it adds further controls and a clear accountability to those sponsoring or directing the project recognising that change is more likely in the more complex environment.
+You would likely use the 5 Step method for more complex projects, those with deliverables which need dividing and managing either as gated stages or perhaps from different suppliers.
+Recognisably similar to 3 Step it adds further controls and a clear accountability to those sponsoring or directing the project because that change is more likely in the more complex environment.

 You get quick launch which presets the reporting sources and provides all the templates needed.
 This allows you to focus on delivery.

 The same as with 4 step you can add as many ‘stages’ to this project as you wish.
-As standard it only comes with the one ‘planned’ stage type but learning from 4 step you can add additional ones as you find them helpful.
+As standard it comes with those from 4 step you can add additional ones as you find them helpful.